Crypto Wash Sale Rule 2026 – The Opportunity Window for US Investors

 Import your transactions and get a complete tax report in minutes – no manual spreadsheets needed.

-Start for free →The IRS wash sale rule (Section 1091) disallows a capital loss deduction if you buy the "substantially identical" security within 30 days before or after the sale at a loss.
+Start for free →The IRS wash sale rule (Section 1091) disallows a capital loss deduction if you buy a "substantially identical" security within 30 days before or after selling it at a loss.

-Example with stocks: Sell AAPL at a $5,000 loss on Dec 20.
+Quick example: Sell AAPL at a $5,000 loss on Dec 20.
 Buy AAPL back Dec 30.
-Loss is disallowed – the $30-day window was triggered.
+Loss denied.
+That 10-day gap cost you the entire deduction.

 Crypto Is Currently Exempt

 Cryptocurrency is classified as property, not a security.
 The wash sale rule only applies to securities.
-Therefore, you can currently:
+So right now, you can:

 - Sell Bitcoin at a loss on December 28